UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 #### Physics and Physics with Astronomy and Space Science:

-* ~~Reports 1 & 2 due by 5pm on Tuesday 31 October 2023~~
-* Report 1 due by 5pm on Tuesday 31 October 2023
+* Report 2 due by 5pm on Tuesday 29 October 2024
-* Report 2 due by 5pm on Monday 6 November
-* Report 4 due by 5pm on Monday 22 January 2024
+* Report 4 due by 5pm on Monday 20 January 2025
-* Report 6 due by 5pm on Monday 11 March 2024
+* Report 6 due by 5pm on Monday 10 March 2025
-* Report 8 due by 5pm on Monday 08 April 2024
+* Report 8 due by 5pm on Monday 07 April 2025

 #### Theoretical Physics:

-* Report 2 due by 5pm on Monday 13 November 2023
+* Report 2 due by 5pm on Monday 11 November 2024
-* Report 4 due by 5pm on Tuesday 2 April 2024
+* Report 4 due by 5pm on Monday 31 March 2025

 ---